The Checkout Line

 when he’s gone to his ultimate checkout line.

-Ann Grogan is a joyful octogenarian, pianophile, retired lawyer, and emerging poet who lives in San Francisco, CA. Her writing promotes the unequivocal permission to pursue one’s passions at any age.
-Her poems have appeared or are forthcoming in Dissent Voice, Querencia, Amethyst Review, Shot Glass Journal, Little Old Lady, The Prairie Review, Oddball Journal, New Verse News, Vistas & Byways, Bloomin’ Onion, and Writers Resist.
-Her poem “Used Envelopes” was chosen as a semifinalist in The Writing Salon’s 2025 Jane Underwood Poetry Prize.
-Her music and poetry website is rhapsodydmb.com.
+Ann Grogan is a joyful octogenarian, piano player, and retired lawyer living in San Francisco, CA. Her writing promotes the unequivocal permission to pursue one’s passions at any age.
+Her poems have appeared in Dissent Voice, Querencia, Amethyst Review, The Prairie Review, New Verse News, and Writers Resist, among others.
+She was named a semifinalist for The Writing Salon’s 2025 Jane Underwood Poetry Prize and for Leftie Blondie’s chapbook competition.
+Find her at rhapsodydmb.com.
+Read other articles by Ann, or visit Ann's website.